 Coundwater monitoring programs are conducted to understand how more vehicle substances are influencing appliers (one to minorg operations to the exceed substances can influence the ground fram more sources, can much appliers in the valey bencem that are sources of thorking water, and can influence surface water that measures with the groundwater appliers.
-Surface water influenced by more resuld substances can also interact with the groundwater fraelies surface water influenced by more result for undwater blocking of more results substances.
+Surface water influenced by more result substances can also interact with the groundwater fraefiles study areas are operated in the Regional Groundwater Monitoring Program, these weak five been denoted as important to understand regional groundwater pathways of inter-related substances.